June 15, 2014

 I receive no actual compensation from WHB under this arrangement.
 Nor does our professional relationship have any expectation of influence by WHB over any content, nor does it in actuality.

-My business podcast series, For Immediate Release, is sponsored by Ragan Communications (additionally, The Hobson and Holtz Report weekly podcast is also sponsored by CustomScoop), who pay my podcasting partner Shel Holtz and I a monthly fee.
-Every post published on the FIR website is also cross-posted here.
-Neither Ragan Communications nor CustomScoop have any rights or influence over the content published in FIR podcasts other than the 60-second spots given to them as part of the sponsorship arrangements, plus an ad on the FIR website and mention of their sponsorship in each relevant blog post.
+My business podcast series, For Immediate Release, is sponsored by Ragan Communications (additionally, The Hobson and Holtz Report weekly podcast is also sponsored by CustomScoop and Igloo Software), who pay my podcasting partner Shel Holtz and I a monthly fee.
+Most posts published on the FIR website are also cross-posted here.
+Neither Ragan Communications, CustomScoop nor Igloo Software have any editorial influence over the content published in FIR podcasts or any rights other than the 60-second spots given to them as part of the sponsorship arrangements, plus an ad on the FIR website and mention of their sponsorship in each relevant blog post.

-In addition, I am occasionally involved in advocacy programmes and write product or service reviews, for which the company or agency concerned may provide me with products or services at no cost to me and about which I may write posts published here and/or post commentary on social networks such as Twitter, Google+ or Facebook.
-An example is the advocacy programme for UK mobile operator EE, running during 2013.
+I am occasionally involved in advocacy programmes and write product or service reviews, for which the company or agency concerned may provide me with products or services at no cost to me and about which I may write posts published here (always categorized under Reviews) and/or post commentary on social networks such as Twitter, Google+ or Facebook.
+An example is the advocacy programme for UK mobile operator EE, running during 2013-14.